 Watching Anime Series

 For many anime fans, they may have inadvertently started with the likes of Dragon Ball Z. The show was wildly popular throughout the ’90s.
 However, many of those viewers may not have gone on to become long-term fans of the genre.
 This, too, was almost my story.
-It wasn’t until over a decade later when I got back into anime through a series of circumstances.
-It quickly went from being a casual watcher to an avid fan obsessed with the world of anime.
+It wasn’t until over a decade later that I got back into anime through a series of circumstances.
+I quickly went from being a casual watcher to an avid fan obsessed with the world of anime.

-After watching many of the best anime series, and rewatching some of my favourites, I’m fairly confident of providing my take on what I found to be my personal favourites.
+After watching many of the best anime series of all time, and rewatching some of my favourites, I’m fairly confident in providing my take on what I found to be my personal favourites.
 Even as I type that sentence, I realise that it wouldn’t be of the same opinion for many others, with each fan having their own personal favourites.

 Anime, referring to animated productions made in Japan, is said to have first come about more than 100 years ago in 1917.
-But the popularity of the Japanese art form wasn’t as widespread until the 1960s when the first anime broadcast on television.
+But the popularity of the Japanese art form wasn’t as widespread until the 1960s when the first anime was broadcast on television.
 This honour belongs to Astro Boy (a.k.a.
 Mighty Atom).
-Today, there are 100s of new anime series broadcast every year, only growing in popularity year-on-year.
+Today, there are 100s of new anime series broadcast every year, only growing in popularity with each passing year.

 The Top 10 Best Anime Series Of All-Time